South Dakota Court Records

 Crimes or individuals who do not satisfy any of these conditions will not be able to expunge their records.

-A petty offense in South Dakota is a non-criminal violation of the state or municipality's ordinances, city code, or prohibited acts.
+In South Dakota, an infraction or petty offense is a non-criminal violation of the state or municipality's ordinances or city codes.
 By nature, petty offenses are the least severe types of offenses compared to misdemeanors and felonies.
 As such, penalties imposed on those convicted of these violations are less severe and do not include imprisonment.

-Instead, penalties are mainly in fines, forfeitures, or other sanctions provided by public regulatory bodies like traffic tickets or points.
-There are no provisions for the presumptive range of penalties, but the judgment amount is from $25 to $100.
+Persons charged with an infraction may pay fines or fulfill sanctions laid out by public regulatory bodies.
+There are no specific penalties, but the judgment amount may vary between $25 and $100.
 Moreover, the total amount (fines and surcharges) should not exceed $68.50 for statute violations and $62.50 for administrative rule or ordinance violations.

 Most people simply pay the fine, so a jury trial may not be necessary for petty offenses.
-However, if requested, it will be governed by the rules of civil procedure, and proceeds from petty offense penalty payments are to be kept in the treasury of the county where the offense occurred.
+However, if requested, it will be governed by the rules of civil procedure.
+The treasury in the county where the offense occurred is responsible for keeping proceeds from petty offenses.

 If the individual does not choose to pay the penalties, the judge may decide the following sentences: